-Course Title: ENTREPRENUERSHIP DEVELOPMENT

-Course Description: This course is designed for the purpose of exposing students to entrepreneurship is to motivate them to look at entrepreneurship as a viable, horselive and preferred career.
+Course Title: ENTREPRENUERSHIP DEVELOPMENT Course Code: B22CC0601 Course Description: This course is designed for the purpose of exposing students to preferred career.
 The students develop and systematically apply an entrepreneurial way of thinking that will allow them to identify and create business opportunities.